-With World Water Day on 22 March, we take a timely look at the trending concept of waterless beauty, which is set to take the mainstream beauty industry by storm in 2019.
-However, what exactly is waterless beauty and is it a passing fad or a trend set to take hold?
+With World Water Day on 22 March, we take a timely look at the trending concept of waterless beauty – or rather, waterless cosmetics – which is set to take the mainstream beauty industry by storm in 2019.
+However, what exactly are waterless beauty products and are they a passing fad or a trend set to take hold?

 Consumers want to embrace sustainability.
 Water scarcity is a major global crisis: currently one in nine people do not have access to clean drinking water.
 Experts estimate that by 2025, one in two people will live with water stress (i).
 It should therefore not come as a surprise that the beauty industry has turned its attention to water.

 Waterless beauty brands first originated in South Korea.
 Skincare brands initially touted their waterless cosmetics’ formulations as being more concentrated than conventional beauty products.
 Their thinking was that more potent formulations have a greater beneficial impact on the skin.
 However, the term ‘waterless beauty’ has since changed.
 Most beauty shoppers would now equate the term with a more sustainable lifestyle.

 Have you ever read the labels on your beauty products?
 You will undoubtedly have seen the word ‘Aqua’ sitting right at the top.
 That first ingredient on the label typically makes up the bulk of the formulation.
 Shampoos can consist of as much as 90% water.
 Even your expensive anti-ageing serums potentially contain up to 70% water.

 On the other hand, you may also see beauty products labelled waterless cosmetics or formulations called ‘water-free’; such as typical anhydrous formulations like balms and oils.
 You might scour their ingredients list and not see ‘Aqua’ listed.